Skip to main content

 3

-When this course is taught as a split level, additional requirements for graduate students: Additional assignments/projects will be given to graduate students.
+When this course is taught as a split level, additional requirements for graduate students: Graduate students will have an enhanced reading load accompanied by periodic meetings to discuss the readings.
+Students will be expected to write more lengthy and thorough research papers.

 Semester Offered: